Types of PDLC Switchable Products

 Self-Adhesive Switchable PDLC Film

-With self-adhesive switchable PDLC film, the adhesive layer is applied directly onto the window, just like a window tint.
+With self-adhesive switchable PDLC film, the adhesive layer can paste directly onto the window, just like a window tint.
 The self-adhesive film utilizes a dry, or a nonaqueous, application.
 That is, no water or other aqueous solutions are needed to apply the film to an existing glass panel.
-Care should be exercised to properly insulate the wiring so as to avoid electrical shock.
+Care should be patient to properly insulate the wiring so as to avoid electrical shock.